2 NYPD officers shot while responding to Queens domestic call, suspect dead

+The officers are alert, conscious, stable, and talking to police officials at the hospital, but both may need surgery.

+Officials tell Eyewitness News the suspect had a history of domestic violence and that the home was the site of four prior domestic violence calls.

-There was a massive police presence at the house on 179th Street near 146th Road in Springfield Gardens, where the officers were responding to a report of a domestic dispute.
+There was a massive police presence after the shooting at the house on 179th Street near 146th Road in Springfield Gardens.

-Police sources say the officers were escorting the woman to her home when they encountered the suspect, likely the woman's husband.
+The officers were walking a woman, believed to be the wife of the suspect and a domestic violence victim, home to collect her belongings.

 The suspect opened fire on the officers, and they returned fire.